Tag

 You can’t upgrade major components in the Dell XPS Desktop, which is almost always a downside.
 But you can at least trick out this PC with up to an Intel Core i9-13900 and Nvidia RTX 4080.
 You can even configure it with liquid cooling.

 Configurations start as low as $750, with the first configuration with a discrete graphics card coming in at around $1,100.
-You’re giving up all of the trimmings that make a gaming PC look like one, but if you’re content to recycle your PC and upgrade a few years down the , that’s not a big deal.
+You’re giving up all of the trimmings that make a gaming PC look like one, but if you’re content to recycle your PC and upgrade a few years down the line, that’s not a big deal.

 Although the XPS Desktop can fit into any office setting, we’re recommending it specifically for remote workers.
 You might not want to ask your boss to bill an RGB-ridden gaming behemoth; the XPS Desktop is much more reasonable, and it still has enough muscle for gaming after hours.